JYoung32/giftastic/README.md

 <h3>GIFTASTIC<h3/>
 <hr>
-<p>A dynamic web application, built using Javascript and JQuery, that populates the pages with gifs from giphy, using an API.
+A dynamic web application, built using Javascript and JQuery, that populates the pages with gifs from giphy, using an API.
 Use the search bar or click a button to populate the page with gifs.
-Watch the gifs in action by clicking on them.<p>
+Watch the gifs in action by clicking on them.
 <br>
 <h3>Link to live site</h3>
 <hr>